 Condensation – the supervillain of all camping trips

 There’s nothing worse than spending a night soaked to the bone.

 Condensation is the real enemy of camping trips.
 ESPECIALLY for budget camping.

 The Coleman elite sundome tent is much better suited to fighting condensation than its competitors.

-Whilst some cheap tents have issues with condensation, the Coleman has a decent ventilation system that moves cool air in through the floor vent and pushing damp, warm air out through the mesh windows and doors.
+Whilst some cheap tents have issues with condensation, Coleman tents have a decent ventilation system that moves cool air in through the floor vent and pushing damp, warm air out through the mesh windows and doors.